morganmayday/tayen-core/archetypes/arcanist/classicalist.md

 > fluff text here

-The classicalist's key ability is Knowledge.
-Their primary skills are Recall Arcane Lore and Research and they receive a rank in Be Precise and Exert Will.
+The classicalist's primary skills are Recall Arcane Lore and Research and they receive a rank in Be Precise and Exert Will.

 | Level | Abilities |
 | ----- | --------- |